lelarios-f/paylocity_elarios/README.md

-### --- Code designed by Luis Eduardo Larios Flores for the "Bug and Automaation Challenge" for Paylocity
+### --- Code designed by Luis Eduardo Larios Flores for the "Bug and Automation Challenge" for Paylocity

 ## -- Instructions to setup the environments -- ##